UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="20">

-20 colours seems like a lot!
+20 colours is a lot!

 </opt>